chibiboba/JS-120/JS 129/JS 129 study guide.md

 ##### Factory Functions (object factory)

 - **Object factories **are functions that create and return objects of a particular type.
+  - Object factories, or factory functions (also called the *Factory Object Creation Pattern*), provide a simple way to create related objects based on a predefined template.
   - **Type** means an object with a particular set of methods and properties.
 The methods remain the same across the objects, while the property values can be customized by providing them arguments.
   - Each invocation of the factory function specifies the differences between the objects with arguments.

   - Lets you automate the creation of objects.

-  - Object factories, or factory functions (also called the *Factory Object Creation Pattern*), provide a simple way to create related objects based on a predefined template.
-  - Returns objects that represent data of a specific type.
     - It reuses code.
 - One **object factory** can reuse another object factory by mixing the object returned by another factory function into itself by using `Object.assign`.

 ```js